 IN THE BEST COMPANY

 Once around the world.
-If you visit a German embassy abroad, you may well be offered coffee in a KURLAND cup.
-As a business card made of white gold, KPM porcelain is representative of craftsmanship Made in Germany.
-We'll tell you whose tables it graced.
+If you visit a German embassy abroad, you may well be offered a coffee in a KURLAND.
+As a calling card made of white gold, KPM porcelain is representative of craftsmanship made in Germany.
+We'll tell you whose other tables it has graced.

-It is the ideal form that makes KURLAND successful.
-Rigor and straight lines combine in a unique way, with a delicate relief creating a harmonious contrast.
-The popularity of the service has remained unbroken since its creation.
-Charlottenburg Palace has a KURLAND table service with gold decorations and a green background available for state receptions with more than 70 participants.
-Thanks to the simple design and variety of decors, the timeless service fits into almost any ambience - and not just since today.
+It is the ideal shape that makes KURLAND so successful.
+Rigor and straight lines combine in a unique way, with a delicate relief forming a harmonious contrast.
+The popularity of the service has been unbroken since its creation.
+Charlottenburg Palace, for example, has a KURLAND with gold staffage and a green Fond for state receptions with more than 70 participants.
+Thanks to its simple design and the variety of decors, the timeless service fits into almost any ambience - and not just since today.

 A royal service

-In its approximately 230-year history, the extensive collection has adorned several tables of outstanding personalities.
-The most important porcelain service of classicism was already very popular during the time of the Prussian king .
-Starting with the eponymous Duke of Courland, Peter von Biron , who commissioned it from the KPM for his new Berlin residence, Friedrichsfelde Palace.
-Frederick the Great's nephew and successor, Frederick William II , became an enthusiastic supporter of KURLAND and gave it away on every occasion: to his nephew Prince Henry , to his son Frederick William III and his wife Luise of Prussia and to his daughter Princess Auguste from Prussia for their wedding.
-His mistress, closest confidante and mother of six of his children, Countess Lichtenau , also owned one of the KURLAND dinner sets.
+In its 230-year history, the extensive collection has adorned the tables of many outstanding personalities.
+The most important porcelain service of classicism enjoyed great popularity even in the time of the Prussian king.
+Starting with the eponymous Duke of Kurland, Peter von Biron, who commissioned it from KPM for his new Berlin residence, Friedrichsfelde Palace.
+The nephew and successor of Frederick the Great, Frederick William II., became an enthusiastic supporter of KURLAND and gave it as a gift on every occasion: to his nephew Prince Henry, to his son Frederick William III and his wife Luise of Prussia and to his daughter Princess Auguste of Prussia for her wedding.
+His mistress, closest confidante and mother of six of his children, Countess Lichtenau, also owned one of the KURLAND.

-But KURLAND was not only so popular in the royal family.
-It was also valued in stylish private households , for example the collection with a gold decoration that was popular at the time was the wedding service of Nobel Prize winner Thomas Mann and his wife Katia Pringsheim , who came from a wealthy Berlin business family.
+However, KURLAND was not only popular with the royal family.
+It was also appreciated in stylish private households; for example, the collection with its then popular gold decoration was the wedding service of Nobel Prize winner Thomas Mann and his wife Katia Pringsheim, who came from a wealthy Berlin business family.

-It is a well-known story that the artist Joseph Beuys drove a Bentley because a car salesman promised him that the car would outlast him.
-Maybe that was also the reason why he also owned the KURLAND service?
-In any case, his work “Enterprise 11/18/72, 6:05:16 p.m.” from 1973 shows the Beuys family in the Düsseldorf studio watching an episode of “Star Trek” on television together – the KURLAND porcelain in reserved white on the table.
+It is a well-known story that the artist Joseph Beuys drove a Bentley because a car salesman promised him that this car would outlast him.
+Perhaps that was also the reason why he also owned the KURLAND service?
+In any case, his work "Enterprise 18.11.72, 18:05:16" from 1973 shows the Beuys family in the Düsseldorf studio watching an episode of "Star Trek" on television together - with the KURLAND in restrained white on the table.

 The KURLAND collection

-We are sure that our porcelain will be in good company in your home too !
-But it's not just there, keep your eyes open, because you're sure to come across KURLAND in one or two upscale restaurants .
-Or where you wouldn't even expect it: on the street !
-This is where the latest product launch in the collection is located.
-The to-go cup, which is as sophisticated as it is sustainable, continues the success story - perhaps even around the world.
+We are sure that our porcelain will also be in good company in your home!
+But not only there, keep your eyes open, because you are sure to come across KURLAND in one or two upmarket restaurants.
+Or even where you wouldn't expect it: on the street!
+That's where the latest product launch of the collection is at home.
+The sophisticated and sustainable to-go cup continues the success story - perhaps even around the world.